spikying/chptr/README.md

                                             suppress notification

   -p, --path=path                           [default: .]
 Path where root of project files are

+  -r, --removemarkup                        Remove paragraph numbers and other markup

   -t, --filetype=md|pdf|docx|html|epub|tex  filetype to export in.
 Can be set multiple times.